zaktherobot/mm-lua-set/README.md

-# mm-lua-set
+# ModManager Zip Maker from Lua File
 For use with the OpenKH mod manager.
-Uses all lua files when using LuaBackend configured to point to openkh/mod/scripts
+Drag and drop a Lua file onto the maker, and it'll make an OpenKH zip mod for use with LuaBackend.